Lu-Jiejie/RecentProjectsOpen/README.md

 ## Feature

-- [X] fuzzy search
+- [x] fuzzy search
-- [X] support pinyin
+- [x] support pinyin
-- [X] prevent configurations from disappearing after updates
+- [x] prevent configurations from disappearing after updates
-- [X] open in file explorer and copy absolute path
+- [x] open in file explorer and copy absolute path

 ## Contribute

 1. Create a new file in `src/application` directory (e.g., `myapp.py`)
 2. Implement your application class by extending `BaseApplication` or `BaseJetBrains`
 3. Register your application using the `@ApplicationRegistry.register` decorator
+4. Use pre commit to check and format code